solana-foundation/developer-content/docs/intro/dev.md

 ### Developer Environments

 Choosing the right environment based on your work is very important.
-On Solana, there are a few different environments to facilitate mature testing and CICD
+On Solana, there are a few different segmented network environments (called clusters) to facilitate mature testing and CI/CD practices:
-practices:

 - **Mainnet Beta**: The production network where all the action happens.
   Transactions cost real money here.